pack-lab/pack-lab.github.io/_pages/about.md

 Welcome to the Perception, Actuation, Control, and Network (PACK) Lab！

-The mission of the PACK Lab is to ...
+The mission of the PACK Lab is to resolve real-world problems related to perception, actuation, control, and network.

 ### Location